 Basic Instructional Videos

-- Diego Blanco and Ana Padrón show the standard front ocho from the cross with leader doing side touches.
+- Howcast's Diego Blanco and Ana Padrón show a standard front ocho from the cross (5 in the Basic Eight) with the leader doing side touches.

 - Beginner Tango Lesson #3, Front Ochos 1:50